aguslr/multibootusb/docs/index.md

 # MultiBoot USB

-This is a project that contains a collection of [GRUB][] files and scripts that will allow you to create a pendrive capable of booting [different ISO files][isos].
+This is a project that contains a collection of [GRUB][] files and scripts that will allow you to create a pendrive capable of booting a total of [{{ site.linux.size | plus: site.unix.size | plus: site.misc.size }} supported utilities][isos].

 ![Demo GIF]({{ "/assets/img/demo.gif" | relative_url }} "Demo")